 Check out the latest updates from mcbUSA!

-Welcome Week and Recruitment Info Sessions for Spring 2021!
+Welcome Week and Recruitment Info Sessions for FALL 2021!

 Join mcbUSA during Welcome Week for some fun online games and activities and get to know the club and MCB community before our official info sessions later in the week!
 Additionally, at our info sessions, join us virtually to learn more about mcbUSA and meet our current officers!
 We will be discussing how to get involved as a general member or official member as well as our application process for officer membership in detail.
 We will also be holding a social with fun and games in committee breakout rooms after our presentation for a fun way to better get to know each other and to answer any questions about the recruitment process, mcbUSA, or anything MCB related!